IRS-Cybersec/ctfdump/STACK the Flags 2020/Mitsuha/OSINT/7. Sounds of freedom!/README.md

 This leaves us with three possible locations: Seletar Airport, Sembawang Air Base and Payar Lebar Air Base.
-Given that these airports/airbases are near many HDB flats, we can assume that the flight paths are likely localized around there.
+Given that these airports/air bases are near many HDB flats, we can assume that the flight paths are likely localized around there.

 ![14](14.png)